Komet/MediaElch/docs/contributing/dependencies.md

     </tr>
     <tr>
       <td><a href="https://github.com/stachenov/quazip">QuaZip</a></td>
-      <td>0.9</td>
+      <td>1.4</td>
       <td>
         <p>
           A library which allows us to use Minizip with Qt.
-          The latter is also part of Qt so we don't explicitly install it.
+          The latter is also part of Qt, so we don't explicitly install it.
         </p>
         <p>
-          Note that QuaZip v1 or later is not supported, yet.
+          Even though we use v1.4 by default, v0.9 is still supported.
         </p>
       </td>
       <td>